 Clas Ohlson’s Risk Committee performs the work involved in compiling, coordinating and developing risk management.
 Our operations are impacted by rapid changes, and these efforts remain a high priority as the company continues to grow and develop.

 The purpose of strategic risks is to ensure that the company’s business model is properly adapted in both the short and the long term to our customers and the needs of the various markets.
 In addition, strategic risks are intended to indicate changes in the business environment with potentially significant effects on Clas Ohlson’s operations and business goals.
-Risks of a strategic character primarily comprise risks associated with changes in the business environment and increased competition, shifts in technology and in customers’ purchasing habits, market positioning, and product range and offering as well as growth.
+Risks of a strategic character primarily comprise risks associated with changes in the business environment and increased competition, shifts in technology and in customers’ purchasing habits, market positioning, and product range and offering, growth as well as strategy implementation.

 Financial risks are risks with a potential impact on earnings and the financial position.
 Risks of a financial nature consist primarily of risks associated with changes in the economy, currency exposure, transport costs, raw material prices and wage inflation.